Gabbyton/CEMENTO/README.md

 This package was designed with end-to-end conversion in mind.
 The package is still in active development, and future features may include, but are not limited to the following:

-- **Object Property definitions.** A future version of this package will be able to support object property definitions.
-- **Multi-page diagrams.** The package parses terms with the same name as being the same entity.
-The package will be able to support multiple pages for when you want to organize terms your way.
 - **An interactive mode.** Users will be able to visualize syntax errors, improper term connections (leveraging domains and ranges), and substitutions and make edits in iterations before finalizing a draw.io or `.ttl` output.
 - **Comprehensive domain-range inference.** The package will not only be able to collect unions of terms, but infer them based on superclass term definitions.
 - **Integrated reasoner.** Packages like `owlready2` have reasoners like `HermiT` and `Pellet` that will be integrated to diagram-to-triple conversion.
 This is for when some implicit connections that you would want to make are a little bit tedious to draw but are equally as important.